 On 14 December 2017, the Company provided a loan to Aviva plc, its parent company, of £9,990 million with a maturity date of 31 December 2022.
-The loan accrues interest at 65 basis points above 3 month LIBOR (and in the event that the LIBOR rate is less than zero, the rate shall be deemed to be zero) with settlement to be paid at maturity.
-As at the statement of financial position date, the loan balance outstanding was £9,630 million (2018: £9,770 million).
+For 2020 and 2019, the loan has accrued interest at 65 basis points above 3 month LIBOR (and in the event that the LIBOR rate is less than zero, the rate shall be deemed to be zero).
+From January 2021, as a result of LIBOR being abolished, this loan will now be set at a fixed interest rate for 5 years.
+This rate is expected to be as follows; 5- year Gilt (current rate 0.005%) + Basis adjustment 0.15%+ 0.65% floor.
+Settlement is due to be received in cash at maturity on 31 December 2022; however, it is the intention of both parties that the facility will be renewed in full upon maturity.

+As at the statement of financial position date, the loan balance outstanding was £9,529 million (2019: £9,630 million).
 This facility has been secured against the ordinary share capital of Aviva Group Holdings Limited.
 The loan agreement also includes a penalty interest charge of 1% above the interest rate if any amounts payable under the loan agreement remain outstanding.
+As at 31 December 2020, no amounts remain outstanding.